deekayen/aidstoscoutmastership/manuscript/the_boy.md

 You can afterwards season it with what you want them to have.

 To get a hold on your boys you must be their friend; but don't be in too great a hurry at first to gain this footing until they have got over their shyness of you.
-Mr. F. D. How, in his Book of the Child, sums up the right course in the following story:–
+Mr. F. D. How, in his Book of the Child, sums up the right course in the following story:-

 > A man whose daily walk led him down a certain dingy street saw a tiny boy with grimy face and badly-developed limbs playing with a banana- skin in the gutter.
 The man nodded to him - the boy shrank away in terror.
 Next day the man nodded again.
 The boy had decided there was nothing to be afraid of, and spat at the man.
 Next day the little fellow only stared.
 The day after he shouted ?Hi!' as the man went on.
 In time the little fellow smiled back at the greeting which he now began to expect.
 Finally, the triumph was complete when the boy - a tiny chap - was waiting at the corner and seized the man's fingers in his dirty little fist.
 It was a dismal street, but it became one of the very brightest spots in all that man's life.